Vespa Cloud lets you set up private endpoint services on your application clusters,

 declaration—this is an optional step, and not required to set up the private service

-Build and submit the application package, and wait for it to deploy to the indicated regions.
+Build and deploy the application package, and wait for it to deploy to the indicated regions.

 Find the service ID of your endpoint services